CatherineLuquire/javascript-challenge/README.md

 ## Development Process
 UFO-level-1
 1. Used javascript to create and populate an HTML table.
-2 .Used javascript to filter by input date and rebuild the HTML table with filtered data.
+2. Used javascript to filter by input date and rebuild the HTML table with filtered data.

 UFO-level-2
 1. Used javascript to create and populate an HTML table.